Broadacre City

 GONE BUT NOT FORGOTTEN…Clockwise, from top left, Reginald Marsh illustration for the profile; Frank Lloyd Wright, circa 1930; Tokyo’s Imperial Hotel, completed in 1923.
 Designed in the Maya Revival Style Wright favored throughout the 1920s, it was damaged by the 1923 Great Tokyo Earthquake just months after opening.
 It was demolished in 1967, however the iconic central lobby wing and the reflecting pool were disassembled and rebuilt near Nagoya.
 (Library of Congress/dezeen.com)

 Woollcott also wrote of his visit to Taliesin (the third version of the house, after the first two were destroyed by fires).
-It’s a shame these two headstrong fellows never met — it would have been a lively conversation, no doubt.
-One thing that does stand out about this profile is that it is a rare hagiography from a man renowned for his savage wit.
+What stands out about this profile is Woollcott’s praise for the architect, a rare hagiography from a man renowned for his savage wit.

 * * *